-Public health and social care is provided across Aberdeen City by NHS Grampian (NHSG), Aberdeen City Council (ACC) and a new organisation, established in 2016, the Aberdeen Health and Social Care Partnership (ACHSCP).
-This latter body was established by NHSG and ACC to provide integrated health and social care and has delegated responsibility for a range of local services, including most services provided outside a hospital setting but excluding children’s services.
-The ACHSCP is divided into four localities, with the CBM area falling within the West Locality.
+Public health and social care is provided across Aberdeen City by NHS Grampian (NHSG), Aberdeen City Council (ACC) and the Aberdeen Health and Social Care Partnership (ACHSCP).
+This latter body was established in 2016 by NHSG and ACC to provide integrated health and social care and has delegated responsibility for a range of local services, including most services provided outside a hospital setting but excluding children’s services.

-There are two General Practitioner groups within the CBM area, the Cults Medical Group and the Camphill Medical Practice, but a number of residents are registered with practices outside the CBM area, particularly with the Culter Medical Practice and Great Western Road Practice.
+There are two General Practitioner groups within the CBM area, the Cults Medical Group and the Camphill Medical Practice, but a number of residents are registered with practices outside the CBM area, particularly with the Culter Medical Practice and the Great Western Practice.
 There are two pharmacists and two dental practices located in Cults.
-A special factor in the provision of health and social care is the high proportion of retired people (see section 1).
+A special factor in the provision of health and social care is the high proportion of retired people (see sections 1 and 11).
 There are five nursing/care homes and a range of sheltered accommodation for the elderly.

 Wellbeing and Support by the Community